lockEF/LMF/README.md

 # LMF
-Linked matrix factorization (LMF) code for the integration of multiple linked data matrices, written primarily by [Michael O'Connell](https://sites.google.com/a/umn.edu/michael-o-connell/).
+Linked matrix factorization (LMF) code for the integration of multiple linked data matrices [1], written primarily by [Michael O'Connell](https://sites.google.com/a/umn.edu/michael-o-connell/).

 'lmf_perm' performs a joint and individual LMF decomposiion with ranks selected by perumtation testing.